manjeetkr23/Fetchify/README.md

 ## How It Works + Privacy

-By default, Shots Studio can send your screenshot data to **Google’s Gemini API** for cloud-powered analysis.
+By default, Fetchify can send your screenshot data to **Google’s Gemini API** for cloud-powered analysis.
 For privacy-first use, switch to **Gemma on-device AI** — no data leaves your phone.

 More details: [Gemini API Privacy Policy](https://ai.google.dev/gemini-api/terms).

 ---

-## Why Shots Studio?
+## Why Fetchify?

 - **Declutter your gallery** — No more endless scrolling.
 - **Instant access** — Search like you search your notes.